Sainik School Kazhakootam: Infrastructure and facilities

-Sainik School Kazhakootam is an architectural marvel.
-The school is well planned, designed and maintained.
-The symmetry of construction of various buildings in the complex is exemplary.

-In academic perspective the school has around 21 class rooms, well equipped state of art laboratories for Physics, Biology and Chemistry departments in school.
-There is also a computer center and science park.
-To encourage the artistic skills of students there is also a dedicated arts and craft facility in the school.
-There is a good library situated within academic block with a good collection of books, magazines and journals.
+The school has around 21 classrooms, with laboratories for physics, biology and chemistry departments.
+There is a computer centre and science park, an arts and craft facility and a library.

-In extra curricular perspective there is unparallel facilities in school.
-The first-ever equestrian club of Kerala has been set up at the school.
 A riding ring with horses and trainers has been set up.
-There is excellent sports facilities like swimming pool, clay surfaced tennis court, concreted basketball court, volley ball courts, two football grounds in FIFA dimensions, two hockey courts, gymnastics, gymnasium, numerous football grounds etc. that are available.
+Sports facilities include a swimming pool, clay surfaced tennis court, concreted basketball court, volleyball courts, two football grounds in FIFA dimensions, two hockey courts, gymnastics, gymnasium and football grounds.
 The National Cadet Corps (India) has an independent Company under Kerala - Lakshadweep region for Sainik School Kazhakootam, called SS COY NCC.
 The school sends numerous cadets to Republic Day Parade held at Delhi every year.

-In terms of auxiliary facilities, there is a state of art Cadet's Mess that can dine more than 700 at a time is situated within the campus.
-There is in house bakery to bake bread within the mess.
-The school has numerous green initiatives.
-One such is the pig farming situated within the campus that uses food waste from Cadets Mess as fodder.
-There are also in-house Laundry facility in the form of Dhobi Ghat, Cobbler facility, Post Office, Barber Shop, stationery, CSD Canteen facility etc within the campus to serve the needs of students.
+There is a cadets' mess that can seat more than 700, with an in-house bakery to bake bread.
+Green initiatives include pig farming on the campus using food waste as fodder.
+There is an in-house laundry facility in the form of Dhobi Ghat, a cobbler's, post office, barber shop, stationery, and CSD Canteen facility.
 In the fallow land around school cash crops such as cashew is extensively cultivated.

 There is a direct water supply pipeline to school from Aruvikkara river by Kerala Water Authority.
-There are also dedicated transformer facilities by KSEB within campus for continuous power supply.
-The school has a vast potential to harness Renewable energy such as solar and wind power.
-There is also Rainwater harvesting facility in the academic block.
+There are also transformer facilities by KSEB within campus for continuous power supply.
+There is also a rainwater harvesting facility in the academic block.